Active Research Infrastructure

 Typed IR Aggregation

-Validated outputs are normalized into a canonical typed intermediate representation, then folded deterministically in topological order along the original DAG.
+Validated outputs are normalized into a canonical typed intermediate representation, then folded through a deterministic synthesis path in topological order along the original DAG.
 A final schema validator gates the output, ensuring structural correctness before delivery.

 LISPEX